StudiMY/101-beginning-python/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Python For Beginners 101 documentation!
+Welcome to 101 Beginning Python!
 ==================================================

 This series is to give you an idea what programming is and learn the basics, the most fundamental ideas / concepts of programming.